Why Must I Re-Enter my Email to Unsubscribe?

 Erecting barriers

-This typically backfires, of course, as the next approach to get off the list is to start marking those messages as spam.
-The sender can still claim a higher subscription number, but does it really matter if the easy way to get off the list is to mark it as spam?
+This typically backfires, of course, as the next approach to get off the list is to mark those messages as spam.
+The sender can still claim a higher subscription number, but does it really matter if the only way to get off the list is to mark it as spam?

 Speaking of spam